Co-Founders Dee Brazil-Dale and Michael Aureli

 From its humble beginnings to the present, Arkansas Hospice has – through a sense of hard work, care and compassion – built a strong, trusted reputation throughout Arkansas.

 Our roots go back to a day in 1983 when a young man named Michael Aureli wrapped his mother – who suffered from ovarian cancer – in a blanket and carried her to an emergency room, only to hear, “There is nothing more we can do for you.”
-Years later, Michael would go on to become the founder of Arkansas Hospice.
+Years later, Michael and his colleague Dee Brazil-Dale would go on to become the founders of Arkansas Hospice.

-With the help of co-founder Dee Brazil-Dale and a group of other concerned citizens, Michael formed a grass-roots movement focused on building a strong, not-for-profit organization that would help Arkansans with life-limiting illnesses live their final days in dignity and comfort.
+With the help of other concerned citizens, Michael and Dee formed a grass-roots movement focused on building a strong, nonprofit organization that would help Arkansans with life-limiting illnesses live their final days in dignity and comfort.

 Those efforts resulted in Arkansas Hospice being incorporated in the state of Arkansas as a private, not-for-profit organization on January 17, 1992.
 It is classified federally as a 501(c)3 charitable organization.